Great Migration Initiative

 Great Migration Programs and Opportunities

-The Negro Motorist Green Book Guide Exhibit (July 2-September 25)
+The Negro Motorist Green Book Exhibit (July 2-September 25)

 The exhibit highlights the history of The Green Book, an annual guide created in 1936 by Harlem postman Victor Green that helped Black Americans travel the country with dignity by listing facilities that welcomed them during the era of segregation.
 Distributed nationwide until 1967, The Green Book provided travelers with information on restaurants, gas stations, department stores and other businesses that were black-owned or served black travelers.
 The Negro Motorist Green Book, is an exhibition developed by the Smithsonian Institution Traveling Exhibition Service (SITES) in collaboration with award-winning author, photographer and cultural documentarian, Candacy Taylor.

 Offered in Jackson by MDAH and MMA, this week-long institute will engage teachers in the exploration of the Great Migration-related special exhibitions and time period, as well as ideas about public memory, self-determination, and resilience.
 Teachers will use primary resources—both historical and artistic— to develop curriculum to use with their students.
 Teachers from Mississippi, Baltimore, Brooklyn, Los Angeles, and other cities where Mississippians settled during the Great Migration will receive priority.
-Application will be open January 12 to February 28, 2022.
+Applications are now closed.

 Family Genealogy Fellowships